On algebras of $\Omega^n$-finite and $\Omega^{\infty}$-infinite representation type: Preliminaries

 \subsection{Quivers and path algebras}

-If $Q = (Q_0,Q_1,\st,\tt)$ is a finite connected quiver, $\Bbbk Q$ denotes its associated path algebra.
-Given $\rho$ a path in $\Bbbk Q$, we denote by $\l(\rho)$, $\st(\rho)$ and $\tt(\rho )$ the length, start and target of $\rho$, respectively. $C^n$ denotes the oriented cycle graph with $n$ vertices.
+If $Q = (Q_0,Q_1,\st,\tg)$ is a finite connected quiver, $\Bbbk Q$ denotes its associated path algebra.
+Given $\rho$ a path in $\Bbbk Q$, we denote by $\len(\rho)$, $\st(\rho)$ and $\tg(\rho )$ the length, start and target of $\rho$, respectively. $C^n$ denotes the oriented cycle graph with $n$ vertices.
 We denote by $J$ the ideal generated by all the arrows from $Q_1$.
 Given a quiver $Q$ with cycles, we denote by $Q^{\infty}$ the full subquiver of $Q$ formed by the vertices $w$ with infinite paths starting at $w$.
-Let $S$ be a set of paths in $Q$.
-A path $p$ in $S$ is {\bf{left-minimal}} in $S$ provided that there is no path $q$ such that $q \in S$ and $p = qp'$ for some nontrivial path $p'$.
-Dually, one defines a {\bf right-minimal} path in $S$.
-A full subquiver $Q'$ of a quiver $Q$ is called a \textbf{final subheart} (see\cite{LMM}) if it is minimal in the family of full subquivers of $Q$ which are closed by sucessors.
+A full subquiver $Q'$ of a quiver $Q$ is called a \textbf{final subheart} (see \cite{LMM}) if it is minimal in the family of full subquivers of $Q$ which are closed by sucessors.
 We say a final subheart is {\bf trivial} if $Q'$ is a simple vertex.
+The proof of the following result is clear.